shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/isaac.jpg" width="300" /></p>

 In the evening, we had a fabulous dinner at _Kama Bistro_ --- black pepper lamb and achari chicken.
 I met with Arun on Tuesday at _Cupitol Coffee & Eatery_.
-We then had lunch at _Momo Factory_.
-Wednesday morning, mama and baba dropped me off at Terminal 2 of the Chicago O'Hare International Airport for the 1145AM shuttle to IMSA.
+We then had lunch at _Momo Factory_ followed by dinner at  _Stix and Stones_ (a repeat &mdash; yes it was that good!!).
+On Wednesday morning, mama and baba dropped me off at Terminal 2 of the Chicago O'Hare International Airport for the 1145AM shuttle to IMSA.

 <p align="center"><img src="/images/mop0.jpg" width="300" /></p>